johan-st/strandersson.se/Readme.md

 ## NOTE!

 The food data for the search is fetched after load.
 Technically it is a json-file on the server.
-This data is from _livsmedelsverket_.
+This data is originally from _livsmedelsverket_.
 To update or rebuild data, fetch the data from [www7.slv.se/SokNaringsinnehall](https://www7.slv.se/SokNaringsinnehall).
 At the bottom of the page there is a link to download the data as an excel file.
 Save it as csv, name it `LivsmedelsDB.csv` and place it in the `dataSource` folder.
 Now run csvToJson.js (probably like this. `node ./dataSource/csvToJson.js`) to convert the csv to json.
 This will create the static folder and place the json file in it.
-Filename is `livsmedelsDB.csv`
+Filename is `LivsmedelsDB.csv`

 ## Development Process